defano/wyldcard/README.md

  `openStack`        | Sent to a stack when it is opened `tabKey`           | Sent when the tab key is pressed

-Messages do not have to originate from HyperCard, nor are they limited to those listed in the table above.
+Messages do not have to originate from WyldCard, nor are they limited to those listed in the table above.
 A script may send a message of its own creation to another part (or to itself) using the `send` command:

 ```
 send mouseUp to button 1                          -- Make 'button 1' act as though user clicked it